Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 Even those scary, long red horns with black tips don't sting; it's all a ruse.
 These bright green caterpillars are actually pretty easy to handle, so when you see one, go ahead and pick him up, you'll be just fine.

 The hickory horned devil caterpillar differs from most other caterpillars that spin a cocoon.
-Instead, they actually burrow down into the ground to transform into an adult moth.
+Instead, they actually burrow down into the ground to transform into adult moths.
 In fact, you are unlikely to see one of these caterpillars until he climbs down out of a tree looking for a site for pupation.
 If you do see one of them on the pavement or any other area where burrowing would be difficult, you can help it out by picking it up and moving it to an area where the soil is soft enough for burrowing.

 Did We Mention That They Are Large?